arsnplp/saas-starter/replit.md

 Key tables include `users`, `teams`, `prospect_candidates`, `leads`, `linkedinConnections` (LinkUp auth), `linkedin_oauth_credentials` (OAuth tokens), `target_companies`, `decision_makers`, `icp_profiles`, tables for LinkedIn post automation, and monitoring tables (`monitored_companies`, `company_posts`, `lead_collection_configs`, `scheduled_collections`).

+**Prospects Folder Management:** The `prospect_folders` table provides folder organization for prospects.
+Each folder has a name, color, icon, and team association.
+Prospects can be assigned to folders via the `folderId` column in `prospect_candidates`.
+The system supports creating custom folders for better prospect organization.

+**Leads vs Prospects UI:**
+- **/dashboard/leads:** Displays a simple, flat list of all leads extracted from LinkedIn posts.
+Each lead is clickable and links to `/dashboard/leads/[id]` for detailed view with personalized messaging capabilities.
+No folder system on this page.
+- **/dashboard/prospects:** Features a LinkedIn-style folder card interface for organizing prospects.
+Users can create custom folders (with name and color) and navigate between folders using search params (`?folder=X`).
+The default "Tous les prospects" folder displays all prospects.

 ### Security

 The system employs JWT-based authentication, HTTP-only cookies, bcrypt hashing, Role-Based Access Control (RBAC), strict multi-tenant data isolation, and OAuth state validation for CSRF protection.